brandur/org/articles/mediator.md

 One goal of our usage of mediators is to consolidate all the business logic that might otherwise have to reside in a combination of an API endpoint's body and methods on models.
 Ideally what remains in the endpoint should be a set of request checks like authentication, ACL, and parameters; a single call down to a mediator; and response logic like serialization and status.

-Here's a small excerpt from the API endpoint for creating an SSL Endpoint:
+Here's a small (and slightly beautified) excerpt from the API endpoint for creating an SSL Endpoint:

 ``` ruby
 module API::Endpoints::APIV3